mthuret/storybook-addon-specifications/README.md

 });
 ```

-Note : if you use enzyme, you'll need to add the following  configuration to your webpack.config.js file
+Note : if you use enzyme, you'll need to add the following  configuration to your webpack.config.js file.
+You also needs to add the json library to your dev dependencies.

 ```
 externals: {